Russian airstrike escalates offensive in western Ukraine

 NATO has said it will not send troops into Ukraine, but Sullivan said the U.S. and its allies have gotten “substantial amounts of military assistance, weapons and supplies to the front” — and that despite Russian threats of attack, they believed they would be able to continue to do so.

-Lviv in western Ukraine itself so far has been spared the scale of destruction unfolding to its east and south.
-The city's population of 721,000 has swelled during the war with residents escaping bombarded population centers and as a waystation for the nearly 2.6 million people who have fled the country.
+The city of Lviv, in western Ukraine itself, so far has been spared the scale of destruction unfolding to its east and south.
+Its population of 721,000 has swelled during the war with residents escaping bombarded population centers and as a waystation for the nearly 2.6 million people who have fled the country.

 Ukrainian and European leaders have pushed with limited success for Russia to grant safe passage to civilians trapped by fighting, though Ukrainian President Volodymyr Zelenskyy said authorities have managed to evacuate nearly 125,000 people from combat zones.

-But such promises have repeatedly crumbled, and there was no word late Sunday on whether people were able to use the evacuation routes, though officials said did say a convoy carrying 100 tons of aid was expected to arrive in Mariupol on Monday.
+But such promises have repeatedly crumbled, and there was no word late Sunday on whether people were able to use the evacuation routes.
+Officials said did say a convoy carrying 100 tons of aid was expected to arrive in Mariupol on Monday.

 The suffering in the port city is "simply immense," the International Committee of the Red Cross said Sunday, noting that hundreds of thousands of its residents are "facing extreme or total shortages of basic necessities like food, water and medicine."